swatimahadevan/tp/docs/DeveloperGuide.md

    iv. `EditTasksCommand` calls `StorageTasks.writeTaskList(Storage.tasksList)` to save the new data to the storage file.

 ### 4.4 Journaling Feature
-This segment focuses on describing the implementation of journaling-related features, the functionality of the commands
+This segment focuses on describing the implementation of journaling-related features and the functionality of the commands.

 #### 4.4.1 Feature list
 #### Add notebook feature